simonkorosec/ServeUp/README.md

 - restaurant/register
 - request type: POST
 - Register a new restaurant
-- API call should recieve a JSON with the name of the restaurant
+- API call should recieve a JSON with the name of the restaurant, type, adress id, admin id and rating
 - API returns a JSON with the status and a short description
 - Status
   * 0 - Error